hexagonix/Doc/Hexagonix/Hexagonix.en.md

 <div align="justify">

-The Hexagonix Andromeda environment (Hexagonix-Andromeda) is built on the solid foundation provided by Hexagonix, including applications and utilities that do not implement the Unix philosophy or have a very different syntax and usage than you would expect from a Unix environment.
+The Andromeda environment (Hexagonix-Andromeda) is built on the solid foundation provided by Hexagonix, including applications and utilities that do not implement the Unix philosophy or have a very different syntax and usage than you would expect from a Unix environment.
 Here are the system settings app, calculator, font manager, text editors and the IDE developed for Hexagonix.
 These utilities may or may not have a graphical interface.
 Together with them, the Hexagonix-Andromeda environment comprises libraries developed to allow the development of applications, such as the `Estelar` library.

 </div>